-In the next two steps, be careful not to press any keys while batteries are out of the calculator.
+Note: Be careful not to press any keys while the battery is out of the calculator.
 If you do so, the contents of Continuous Memory may be lost and keyboard control may be lost (that is, the calculator may not respond to keystrokes).